Virtual-Coffee/virtualcoffee.io/CODE_OF_CONDUCT.md

 Enforcement
 -----------

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Moderator responsible for enforcement at hello@virtualcoffee.io.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Moderator responsible for enforcement at hello@virtualcoffee.io or anonymously at https://virtualcoffe.io/report-coc-violation.
 All complaints will be reviewed and investigated promptly and fairly.

 The Moderator is obligated to respect the privacy and security of the reporter of any incident.